Atomic bomb survivors look to G7 summit in Hiroshima as a ‘sliver of hope’ for nuclear disarmament

 “I earnestly want the leaders to have a firm understanding of what the atomic bombs did to human beings,” Kido said.
 “Many people think of the mushroom clouds, but they often don’t know what happened to the people under them.”

 Japan wants to deepen three-way ties with the United States and South Korea to step up nuclear deterrence.
-But it also refuses to sign the Treaty on the Prohibition of Nuclear Weapons, despite atomic bomb survivors’ repeated requests to do so.
-Kishida says the nuclear weapons ban treaty, which took effect in 2021, is unworkable because it lacks nuclear state membership.
+But it also refuses to sign the Treaty on the Prohibition of Nuclear Weapons despite repeated requests by atomic bomb survivors that it do so.
+Kishida says the nuclear weapons ban treaty, which took effect in 2021, is unworkable because it lacks the membership of nuclear states.
 Instead, he said, Japan needs to take a realistic approach to bridging the gap between nuclear and non-nuclear states in a challenging world.

 As a child, Kishida heard about the horrors of the atomic bombing from his grandmother.
 She was from Hiroshima and her stories left “an indelible mark,” inspiring him to work toward a world without nuclear weapons, said Noriyuki Shikata, Cabinet secretary for public affairs.
-He said Kishida becoming a politician representing the people of Hiroshima has reinforced that determination.
+He said Kishida’s determination has been reinforced by becoming a politician representing the people of Hiroshima.

-An estimated 12,705 nuclear warheads are in inventory as of 2022, most of them held by the United States and Russia, according to the Stockholm International Peace Research Institute.
+An estimated 12,705 warheads were in nuclear inventories as of 2022, most of them held by the United States and Russia, according to the Stockholm International Peace Research Institute.

-During the G7 summit, Kishida will seek support from nuclear states for his Hiroshima Action Plan, which calls for the continuation of the non-use of nuclear weapons, transparency and a nuclear stockpile reduction.

 Kido, the Nagasaki survivor, was 5 when he saw a flash in the sky and was buffeted by the blast on the morning of Aug.
 9, 1945.

-He had burns on his cheek, but was reunited with his family at a shelter.
-When he went outside the next day, charred bodies were everywhere and people were walking about and begging for water with their flesh dangling.
+He had burns on his cheek but was reunited with his family at a shelter.
+When he went outside the next day, charred bodies were everywhere and people were walking around and begging for water with their flesh dangling.

 “Everything turned black,” he said.
 “The town was entirely wiped out.”

-Kido is among a shrinking population who can tell firsthand stories about the bombings.
+Kido is among a shrinking number of survivors who can tell firsthand stories about the bombings.

-Many survivors have lived for decades with lingering sadness, anger, fear and shame in Japan, where hibakusha and their children were discriminated against because people believed radiation sickness was infectious or hereditary.
+Many survivors have lived for decades with lingering sadness, anger, fear and shame in Japan, where victims and their children faced discrimination because people believed radiation sickness was infectious or hereditary.

-After decades of silence, some survivors began to speak out with desperate hope that younger generations will carry on their unfinished work.
+After decades of silence, some survivors began to speak out with the desperate hope that younger generations would carry on their unfinished work.

 It took Kido more than 40 years to join the anti-nuclear weapons movement in Gifu, where he taught history at a local university and learned that there was no organization to help survivors in the prefecture.

-Support from young people was the main driving force behind getting the nuclear weapons ban treaty that led to the International Campaign Against Nuclear Weapons being awarded the Nobel Peace Prize in 2017, said Setsuko Thurlow, a Hiroshima atomic bombing survivor and activist based in Canada.
+Support from young people was the main driving force behind the achievement of the Treaty on the Prohibition of Nuclear Weapons that led to the awarding of the Nobel Peace Prize in 2017 to the International Campaign Against Nuclear Weapons, said Setsuko Thurlow, a Hiroshima atomic bomb survivor and activist based in Canada.

 “For many years, atomic bombing survivors have raised the torch of achieving peace by denuclearization.
-We need younger and stronger hands who can succeed the torch and raise it even higher so its light can be seen from around the world,” said Thurlow, who was exposed to the atomic bombing only 1.8 kilometers (1.1 miles) from ground zero in Hiroshima.
+We need younger and stronger hands who can succeed the torch and raise it even higher so its light can be seen from around the world,” said Thurlow, who was only 1.8 kilometers (1.1 miles) away from ground zero in Hiroshima at the time of the bombing.